BMW X5 (E53): Interior design

 The interior design of the E53 X5 was shared with the BMW 5 Series (E39), featuring a similar dashboard layout.
 The BMW Business Cassette head unit was standard equipment on all E53 X5 models, and included controls for a separately-mounted CD changer unit.
 The BMW Business CD head unit was optional, and later became standard equipment on newer E53 X5 models.
 The BMW Business CD head unit also included controls for an accessory CD changer unit.
-A GPS navigation system radio was also available, and replaced the standard CD player with a cassette player located behind the unit's retractable LCD display screen, but included controls for an accessory CD changer unit.
+A GPS navigation system radio was also available, and replaced the standard CD player with a cassette player located behind the unit's retractable LCD, but included controls for an accessory CD changer unit.
 A "Hi-Fi" premium sound system was standard equipment on all E53 X5 models, while an upgraded system with a Digital Sound Processing (DSP) was optional, regardless of head unit option.
 The BMW Assist telematics system was an option on the E53 X5, and included an "SOS" button in the overhead console.